ScientiFox/Core-Basics/README.md

    * Quicksort - Everyone's favorite recursive sorting algorithm, implemented to accept an abstracted relation operation.

-- _Handy Assets_: A collection of useful miscellaneous objects which often see use in other projects, most of which are geared towards sharing across processes and communication
+- _Handy Assets_: A collection of useful miscellaneous objects which often see use in other projects, most of which are geared towards sharing across processes and communication.
+Includes:

    * Datashare Utility - A local-host based data sharing utility which operates on a publisher/subscriber model to pass data to datashare clients using a compact typed data packet structure.
 Includes real-time update any cycling, with support for both multi-threaded and polled update options.
 Also includes an abstracted interface protocol so that either TCP sockets, or serialized ports (notably hardware Serial, I2C, or SPI ports) can be used to incorporate pub/sub members into the network.
 Backbone of the ROSFuse project.